awsdocs/amazon-opensearch-service-developer-guide/doc_source/encryption-at-rest.md

 ## Enabling Encryption of Data at Rest<a name="enabling-ear"></a>

-You can't enable encryption at rest on existing domains, only new ones\.
-Encryption of data at rest requires Elasticsearch 5\.1 or later\.
+Encryption of data at rest on new domains requires Elasticsearch 5\.1 or later\.
+Enabling the feature on existing domains requires Elasticsearch 6\.7 or later\.
+Choose the existing domain in the AWS console, **Actions**, and **Modify encryption**\.

-To use the Amazon ES console to create a domain that encrypts data at rest, you must have read permissions to AWS KMS, such as the following identity\-based policy:
+To use the Amazon ES console to configure encryption of data at rest, you must have read permissions to AWS KMS, such as the following identity\-based policy:

 ```
 {